ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

   <dt>Arbitrum Improvement Proposal AIP</dt>
   <dd data-quicklook-key="arbitrum-improvement-proposal-aip">A governance proposal as outlined in the Arbitrum Constitution.</dd>
   <dt>Claimed airdrop tokens</dt>
-  <dd data-quicklook-key="claimed-airdrop-tokens">Tokens claimed from the Token Distributor contract during the claimable airdrop period (TODO:QQQ: dates / time).</dd>
+  <dd data-quicklook-key="claimed-airdrop-tokens">Tokens claimed from the Token Distributor contract during the claimable airdrop period (TODO:QQQ: dates / time). </dd>
   <dt>Constitutional proposal</dt>
-  <dd data-quicklook-key="constitutional-proposal">A governance proposal that either 1) modifies the text of the constitution 2) installs or modifies software on any governed Arbitrum chain, or 3) takes any action that requires “chain owner” permission on any governed chain.
+  <dd data-quicklook-key="constitutional-proposal">A governance proposal that either 1) modifies the text of the constitution
+2) installs or modifies software on any governed Arbitrum chain, or
+3) takes any action that requires “chain owner” permission on any governed chain.
 Refer to the <a href='#todo'>Constitution</a> for a more precise definition.</dd>
   <dt>DAO Treasury</dt>
   <dd data-quicklook-key="dao-treasury">A smart contract on the Arbitrum One chain that contains tokens collectively owned by the Arbitrum DAO.</dd>
   <dt>Delegate</dt>